Chapter 9:

 Comparing the performance of an organisation, system or network with that of others, using a set of measures (indicators) that are common to each.

-Clear zone (for motorists)
+Clear zone (for drivers)

 An area alongside a roadway, free of potential hazards that are not frangible or breakaway.